koreader/koxtoolchain/README.md

 The nickel TC is a Kobo variant that mimics Kobo's own TC (as of FW >= 4.6).
 It is *not* recommended for general purpose stuff, only use it if you have a specific need for it (which should essentially be limited to working with Kobo's nickel, or Kobo's kernels).

+The pocketbook TC aims for maximum backward compatibility while still keeping inkview support.

+The remarkable TC aims for FW >= 2.x compatibility.

+The bookeen TC has only been tested on AWA13 devices, but *should* theoretically handle OMAP3611 ones, too.

 ## Known Issues

 Only actively tested on Linux hosts.